 If you have previous notes and attachments, you can migrate them to the new preferred 'notes' format (which are files) as recommended when using lightning.
 Here's a link to how to migrate your old notes to the new format: OR -- you can leave the old notes and attachments there (for easy access to legacy notes) and use the new "Notes" related list for your notes going forward.
 (And sometime in the future you can migrate your old notes if desired).

-5: Set up My Domain - This is highly recommended for all Lightning users.
+5: IMPORTANT: Set up My Domain - This is highly recommended for all Lightning users.
 Simply follow the directions and pick a permanent URL for your domain:

 (Note: choose your my domain name carefully, as it can't be changed after you set it up)